cyber-murmel/kicad-template/README.md

 repository.

 ### Export
-To export all PDFs and Gerbers, simply run
+To export all PDFs and production files, simply run
 ```shell
 make
 ```
-PDFs and Gerbers are exported automatically when you `git commit`, if you have [Git Hooks](#installing-git-hooks-optional) set up.
+PDFs and production files are exported automatically when you `git commit`, if you have [Git Hooks](#installing-git-hooks-optional) set up.

 ### Installing Git Hooks (optional)